 The ultimate goal of a septic system is to help keep the drinking water safe.
 The system works by filtering out the contaminants in your household wastewater to prevent them from getting into the area groundwater supply.
 All of the solids, or human waste, gets stored in the septic tank and then periodically pumped out with a proper maintenance schedule.

 Nobody ever wants to learn that they have burst pipes on their property and there are tree roots that have made their way into the sewer lines that connect to the home.
-However, when there are bushes or trees that are too close to these important lines, they can pose quite the problem over time.
+However, when there are bushes or trees that are too close to these important lines, they can pose quite a problem over time.

 We have the ability to fix a wide range of sewer issues like major blockages, broken seals or leaking joints, substandard or off-grade pipes, bellied or corroded pipes, roots that are growing into the sewer lines, or pipes that are broken, offset, collapsed or cracked.